bnb-chain/greenfield/docs/core-concept/key_management.md

 to implement to be used as a key storage backend.
 This document provides an overview of the different backend options available and the supported sign algorithms.

-And to interact with BSC(BNB-smart-chain) more convinent and user-friendly, we add [EIP-712](https://eips.ethereum.org/EIPS/eip-712) support.
-Any Etherrum wallet could connect to a greenfield node and sign an EIP-712 transaction directly.
+And to interact with BSC(BNB-smart-chain) more convenient and user-friendly, we add [EIP-712](https://eips.ethereum.org/EIPS/eip-712) support.
+Any Ethereum wallet could connect to a greenfield node and sign an EIP-712 transaction directly.

 ## EIP-712 Support